aramis-lab/clinicadl/docs/RandomSearch.md

     Sampling function: `choice`.
 Default: `False`.
     - `sampler` (str) is the sampler used on the training set.
 It must be chosen in [`random`, `weighted`].
     Sampling function: `choice`.
 Default: `random`.
+- **Cross-validation arguments**
+    - `--n_splits` (int) is a number of splits k to load in the case of a k-fold cross-validation.
+Default will load a single-split.
+    - `--split` (list of int) is a subset of folds that will be used for training.
+By default all splits available are used.
 - **Optimization parameters**
     - `learning_rate` (float) is the learning rate used to perform weight update.
     Sampling function: `exponent`.
 Default: `4` (leading to a value of `1e-4`).